discipl/core/README.md

   - local : simply stores claims (and attestations) locally in an array tied to a DID.
 Note that this is currently not encrypted.
   - iota  : stores claims (and attestations) in public IOTA MAM channels (on the distributed IOTA tangle) that are tied to a DID

-The following connectors will be added soon:
+The following connectors will be added in near future:

+  - irma
   - blockchain
   - ethereum
   - trustchain : see tribler.org
+  - leopardledger
+  - forus

 Other connectors may be included in near future:

  - rchain
- - leopardledger
- - forus
- - irma
  - sovrin
  - secure scuttlebutt
  - ...